 Young People, Mental Health and Substance Abuse

 Drug and alcohol dependence can start at any point in life but often begin in adolescence.
 Adolescents are more prone to mental health issues and, while their brains are still developing, they’re particularly at risk of addiction.
+Keep in mind that mental health is as important as your physical health.

 Research has shown that people who start any harmful addictive behavior in their teenage years — smoking, drinking, marijuana — are far more likely to struggle with addiction in later life.
 This was previously known as the gateway effect — which doesn’t go far enough in explaining what actually happens.